 Great for high spenders

-If you’re a high spender, take advantage of its current sign-up bonus: Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+If you’re a high spender, take advantage of its current sign-up bonus: Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 You can not only redeem these miles for travel but for everyday purchases.
 You can erase your Amazon purchases using your Capital One miles, making your rewards extremely valuable for various needs.

 The best for flexible rewards: Chase Freedom Unlimited®